bensontrent/stripe-apps-issue-tracker-app/README.md

 This project aims to provide an example Stripe App to solve issues not explicitly stated in the Stripe Apps documentation.

+## In this example, you will

-- Includes a pattern for creating a private API to handle saving a Stripe user's or company-wide settings
+- Create a private API to handle saving a Stripe user's or company-wide settings
-- Includes a pattern on how to handle Stripe Test Mode vs Live Mode, as well as support for separate settings in Stripes Sandboxes
+- Handle Stripe Test Mode vs Live Mode, as well as support for separate settings in Stripes Sandboxes
-- Includes a pattern to demonstrate how to implement development and production environments
+- Create a safe way to push to production by implementing development and production environments
-- Includes recommendations for best security practices.
+- Understand best security practices.
 - Create an off-Stripe dashboard to handle additional feature, billing, and user authentication for your app.

 ## How we anticipate you'll use this tutorial